Preview Our 16 Latest Bond Picks

 WHY WE WROTE THIS ARTICLE

-BondSavvy's mission is to put the power of individual corporate bonds into the hands of every investor.
-We do this by making corporate bond investment recommendations throughout the year that our subscribers use when deciding which bonds to buy and when to sell previously recommended bonds.
-We have shown how owning a select portfolio of individual corporate bonds can outperform the leading bond funds and ETFs and can provide a greater level of income and principal protection compared to stocks.
+Bondsavvy's mission is to empower individual investors to invest in individual corporate bonds.
+We do this by making corporate bond investment recommendations throughout the year that our subscribers use when deciding which bonds to buy and when to sell bonds previously recommended.
+View our corporate bond returns page to see how a select portfolio of individual corporate bonds can outperform the leading bond funds and ETFs.

 From our first set of corporate bond recommendations on September 26, 2017 and through December 17, 2020, BondSavvy has presented initial buy recommendations for over 65 individual corporate bonds.
 While we have driven significant corporate bond trading volume increases in our recommended bonds, our immediate impact on the prices of recommended bonds was generally limited.

 On December 17, 2020, however, two of our recommended bonds increased approximately five points within the first hour of trading following the presentation of our new recommendations, and customers lit up our switchboard, as shown in Figure 2.
-This was a bad outcome for many BondSavvy subscribers, and we have begun taking action to address this issue.
+This was a bad outcome for many Bondsavvy subscribers, and we have taken action to address this issue.
 Our goal is to maximize the total returns our subscribers achieve from investing in corporate bonds we recommend.
-A key part of this is doing everything we can to ensure BondSavvy subscribers purchasing bonds during the days we recommend new bonds can buy bonds at or near our recommended purchase prices.
+A key part of this is doing everything we can to ensure Bondsavvy subscribers purchasing bonds during the days we recommend new bonds can buy bonds at or near our recommended purchase prices.

 We review the volume and bond price increase driven by this December 17, 2020 recommendation in Case Study 3.